roshanbinoj-iiitk/HackTheRecipe/README.md

 npm run build
 npm run start
 ```
+The app will be available at `http://localhost:5173` (frontend) and `http://localhost:8000` (backend).

 ### Cloud Deployment

-This project is ready for deployment on:
+You can deploy this project on:

-- Vercel
+- Vercel (frontend)
-- Netlify
+- Netlify (frontend)
-- Railway
+- Railway (fullstack)
-- Heroku
+- Heroku (backend)
-- Any Node.js hosting platform
+- Any Node.js or Python hosting platform

+**Backend:**
+Deploy the FastAPI server using Uvicorn or Gunicorn.
+Set your environment variables (e.g., `GEMINI_API_KEY`) in your cloud provider.

+**Frontend:**
+Deploy the React app using Vercel, Netlify, or similar platforms.
 Set `NODE_ENV=production` for production builds.

+Refer to your cloud provider's documentation for

 ## Contributing